-- Galveston Bay and its watershed contain several habitat types. - The variety of Bay habitats contributes to the biodiversity of the Houston-Galveston region. - the Houston-Galveston region.
-3 of the 4 key coastal habitats assessed for the report card are currently under stress.
+- Galveston Bay and its watershed contain several habitat types. - The variety of Bay habitats contributes to the biodiversity of the Houston-Galveston region. - Three of the 4 key coastal habitats assessed for the report card are currently under stress.

 Galveston Bay and its watershed contain a wide variety of important habitat types, ranging from open water areas and sand flats, to seagrass meadows, oyster reefs, bird islands, fringing saltwater wetlands, freshwater wetlands, and coastal prairie.